Gabrielnero000/PBR-Playground/README.md

 Soon :)

 ### Triangles
-Triangles are the most commem
+Triangles are the most common primitive.
+They are used to compose complex meshes and
 ## Gallery: Images of Experiments
 PBR is about genereate beautiful CG images, so here they are!
 The images in this section was generated using my code or existing PBR softwares.
 I hope you appreciate it!